Processing CODA files

 The reconciliation process allows you to update and confirm your payment data in Salesforce.
 FinDock turns CODA files into a Transaction Set with Transaction records that are processed using Guided Matching.

-Like other Bank statements, CODA files are uploaded to a specific Salesforce Chatter group to be parsed by FinDock.
-FinDock requires a SEPA target with the bank account for which you want to reconcile a CODA file.
+Like other bank statements, CODA files are uploaded to a specific Salesforce Chatter group to be parsed by FinDock.
+FinDock requires a SEPA target for the bank account from which you receive CODA files.

 For more information on the general Processing bank statement processing flow, please read our Processing bank statements article.